Chinese Tea Tasting

 What You Will Taste And Learn

 Each tasting is built around three selected teas.
-Through multiple infusions and guided notes in your tea tasting journal, you will learn to compare them with attention, even if you do not yet have professional tasting vocabulary.
+Through multiple infusions and guided notes in your tea tasting journal, you will learn to observe them with attention, even if you do not yet have professional tasting vocabulary.

 • How to taste Chinese tea through multiple infusions